-waiting for its prey at the bottom of a pit, with only its mouthparts visible until it emerges for battle.
-The vast majority are based on the larval form of the antlion, which digs a conical hole in the sand with only its jaws sticking out and waits for passing insects to fall in.
+Shifting Sand Land waiting for its prey at the bottom of a pit, with only its mouthparts visible until it emerges for battle.

 Anime and Manga

-- One such creature appears in Enemy Mine, and uses a barbed tongue-like appendage to ensnare its prey.
+- Enemy Mine: One such creature appears and uses a barbed tongue-like appendage to ensnare its prey.

 - Dungeons & Dragons:

-- The giant ant lion first appeared in Advanced Dungeons & Dragons in the Monster Manual II.
-It was Large (larger than human) size and acted just like the Real Life version - digging a pit and waiting for victims to fall in.
+- The giant antlion first appeared in the 1st Edition's Monster Manual II.
+It acted just like an oversized version of the real thing, digging a pit and waiting for victims to fall in.
 Once they did so it burst out and grabbed them with its huge mandibles, crushing them until they died.

 - Warhammer: The Great Maw is a vast mouth in the ground, apparently sentient and capable of giving the ogres that worship it (by throwing food down its gullet) the ability to use Gut Magic.